aspentek/aspentek/projecttemplate/test/resources/README.md

-resources and configuration of the unit tests
+unit test resources and configuration
 ======